gndrmnn/nodepool/doc/source/configuration.rst

     When set to True, nodepool-builder will not build the diskimage.

   ``username`` (string)
-    The username that a consumer should use when connecting onto the node.
+    The username that a consumer should use when connecting to the node.
 Defaults to ``zuul``.

 .. _provider: